"Enrico Fermi" Prize

 The prestigious prize "Enrico Fermi" has been awarded starting from 2001, to commemorate the great scientist on the occasion of the centenary of his birth.

 Each Member can make motivated nominations addressing them to the President of the Italian Physical Society.
-Every nomination, complete with the required documents, has to be submitted through electronic mail, filling the application form downloadable from this page and must be sent to the address premio.fermi@sif.it within NEW DEADLINE 19 May 2023.
+Every nomination, complete with the required documents, has to be submitted through electronic mail, filling the application form downloadable from this page and must be sent to the address premio.fermi@sif.it within 8 May 2024.

-The prize will be conferred during the Opening Ceremony of the 109th National Congress of the Italian Physical Society that will be held in Salerno, 11 September 2023.
+The prize will be conferred during the Opening Ceremony of the 110th National Congress of the Italian Physical Society that will be held in Bologna, 9 September 2024.

 List of winners